 Journey west this morning, stopping for a visit to the Kilbeggan Whiskey Distillery, Ireland’s oldest licensed distillery, founded in 1757.
 On a tour of the working distillery, learn about their time-tested process of crafting fine spirits and hear colorful tales from over 200 years of whiskey making.
 End the experience with a tasting “master class” in the old cooperage.
 Enjoy lunch at a local restaurant en route to County Clare, where your destination is the village of Doolin in the heart of the Burren.
 This region is known for its unusual limestone-crusted landscapes—and the abundant wildflowers that grow between the cracks.

 After checking in to your inn, set out with a guide on a scenic walk from the village to the iconic Cliffs of Moher.
 You’ll have rolling green pastures dotted with sheep on one side of the trail—and 700-foot cliffs that drop sharply to the crashing sea on the other.
-Take in expansive views of the Dingle Peninsula and the Aran Islands (weather permitting) as your guide interprets the geography as well as the history and folklore associated with these cliffs.
+Take in expansive views of the Aran Islands (weather permitting) as your guide interprets the geography as well as the history and folklore associated with these cliffs.
 Drive back to the village for an evening at leisure or opt to join the group leader at a village pub for some entertainment: Doolin is the home of traditional Irish music.
 (B,L)

 Day 4 — Inishmore, Aran Islands / Doolin

 Head out just after breakfast to catch the ferry across Galway Bay to the largest of the Aran Islands, Inishmore.
 The Aran Islands are part of Ireland’s Gaeltacht, where the Irish language and Gaelic traditions still hold strong.
-Covered in sheets of limestone much like the Burren, Inishmore harbors dozens of Celtic and early Christian ruins, including the enigmatic ring fort of Dun Aonghosa, perched high on the sea cliffs.
-Discover this enchanting island on a guided bike tour, delving into mythology, geology, and everyday life as you pedal past stone-walled cow pastures and thatched cottages.
-Sit down to a well-earned lunch at an island pub, then enjoy some free time to explore on your own before taking the ferry back to Doolin.
-During an evening at leisure, consider seeking out live Irish music in one of the village pubs.
+Sit down to a lunch at an island pub then discover this enchanting island on a guided bike tour, delving into mythology, geology, and everyday life as you pedal past stone-walled cow pastures and thatched cottages.
+Covered in sheets of limestone much like the Burren, Inishmore harbors dozens of Celtic and early Christian ruins, including the enigmatic ring fort of Dún Aonghasa, perched high on the sea cliffs.
+After a short hike, enjoy some free time exploring the fort’s surroundings before taking the ferry back to Doolin.During an evening at leisure, consider seeking out live Irish music in one of the village pubs.
 (B,L)

 Day 5 — Adare / Dingle Peninsula